 For more information on how to complete a Competency Check, refer to the article G&O Version: Competency Check

-Themes can be used as Keywords within the CI report.
-In order for a Theme to show up in the CI Report as a Keyword, you must opt in.
+Themes are utilized as CI Keywords within the CI report.
+In order for a Theme to show up in the CI Report as a CI Keyword, you must opt in for that particular Theme.
 To choose the Themes that you want to include in the CI report, check the Include in CI box on the Theme management screen.

 Path: Admin Toolbar > Curriculum Mapping > Organization> Themes > [Select Program]

-- To include these Keywords in your CI report, create the Themes, click the opt-in box next to each Theme and map to your curriculum either manually or with the Event Import.
+- To include these Keywords in your CI report, create the Themes, click the opt-in box next to each Theme and map to your curriculum either manually or via the Event Import.

-You can include Themes beyond the official COVID related Keywords requested by the AAMC (COVID-19 Remote, COVID-19 Altered, COVID-19 Added) and there is an official Keyword list now available.
+You can include Themes beyond the official COVID related Keywords requested by the AAMC (COVID-19 Remote, COVID-19 Altered, COVID-19 Added).
+There is also an official CI Keyword list now available.

-Themes you have opted in will then show as Keywords on your CI Preview Report in Leo (Admin Bar > CURRICULUM MAPPING > Curriculum Inventory > Reports > Preview) as well as the official CI Verification Report.
+Themes you have opted to include will then show as Keywords on your CI Preview Report in Leo (Admin Bar > CURRICULUM MAPPING > Curriculum Inventory > Reports > Preview) as well as the official CI Verification Report.

-The use of Resources allows the AAMC to track additional information on medical school curriculum.
-The pre-approved list of Resources from the AAMC is pre-populated in Leo.
+The use of Resources allows the AAMC to track additional information about tools utilized within the medical school curriculum.
+The CI approved list of Resources from the AAMC is pre-populated in Leo.

-- Resources are currently not mandatory and you do not have to use them.
-If you do utilize Resources, this data will be pulled into the CI report based on the mapping that has been done in your system.
+- Resources are currently not mandatory and you are not required to utilize or map them.
+If you do utilize Resources, this data will be pulled into the CI report based on the mapping of them completed in your system.

 This is an organizational tool to display & review the structure of the curriculum.
 Sequence Blocks offer a good internal check that your curriculum is organized accurately before running and submitting a CI report.